ulimit(3) - Linux man page

 Description

-The ulimit() call will get or set some limit for the current process.
+The ulimit() call will get or set some limit for the calling process.
 The cmd argument can have one of the following values.

 - UL_GETFSIZE